 Like the other countries, Italy will let you in if you can afford it and promise not to work.
 You’ll need the following documents to apply:

 - A long-term visa application filled in and signed at the consulate.
-The applicant must appear in person.
+You must appear in person.

 - One passport-style photo.